sph-mn/sph-script/readme.md

   * arguments: string
 * iso-date: display current iso date "yyyy-mm-dd".
 * iso-week-number: display current iso week number.
-* lines-reject: inverse of lines-filter: keep lines where none of the strings match.
-* lines-filter
-  * filter stdin lines by strings or regexps; default case-insensitive.
-  * arguments: [options ...] string ...
-  * options
-    * -a  all strings must match, the default
-    * -o  any string must match
-    * -n  no string must match
 * comma-to-newline: replace commas with newlines on stdin.
 * lowercase: map stdin to lowercase.
 * newline-to-comma: convert newline-delimited items on stdin to comma-separated.